capsule-corp-ternoa/ternoa-js/README.md

 ```

 ##### STEP 2 - Sign a transaction hash
 Now we have the `txHash`, we can move to the signing step.
-But before detailing it, it's good to know that "signing" can be directely embed in the submit function.
+But before going into detail, it's good to know that "signing" can be directly embed in the submit function.
 It means that depending on the submit function you are using (see the last step below), signing your tx hash before submit might not be necessary.
-In case you sign manually the tx hash, you will receive a hex value of the signed transaction ready to be send.
-The `signTxHex()` function expect **a keyring** that will sign the transaction and the **transaction hash to be signed**.
+In case you sign manually the tx hash, you will receive a hex value of the signed transaction ready to be sent.
+The `signTxHex()` function expect **a keyring** that will sign the transaction and the **transaction hash** to be signed.

 ```javascript
 const create createNFTManually = async () => {